smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 8th to 12th January 2018

 * Get ICD 10 descriptions from taxonomy service
 * Fix for https://localhost:8080 to disable TLS security checking [just this address!].
 This is to reduce configuration.
+* Detect network issues (mainly HTTPS issues) and the taxonomy service initialising

 ## In progress (December 2017/January 2018):